 Out of all of the trips that I took while studying abroad in Europe, the one that I look back most fondly on was the weekend that I spent in Switzerland.
 When deciding on a place to go in Switzerland, I knew that I wanted the quintessential ski town where all of the buildings have that classic chalet style.
 I came across Zermatt in my online search and was immediately blown away by the photography of the surrounding Swiss Alps.
 Let me just say that Zermatt greatly exceeded my expectations and was even more beautiful than depicted in any picture I saw.
 I do not believe that many Americans know much about Zermatt or have even heard of it.
 However, it truly should be a destination on everyone’s bucket list regardless if you ski or not!
 Keep on reading to hear my travel, accommodation, and restaurant recommendations for when you book your next vacation to Zermatt, Switzerland.

-For those of you who don’t know, Zermatt is a small town located in the southern part of Switzerland.
-It’s best know as the village that sits at the base of the world famous mountain, The Matterhorn (aka the mountain on the Toblerone chocolate bars).
-The town itself looks like it’s from a storybook.
-I highly recommend visiting when there is snow on the ground because it makes the town look all the more charming.
-It’s filled with many ski shops, both expensive and more affordable, a few restaurants, a lot of hotels, and of course a McDonalds.
+Zermatt is a very small town located in the southern part of Switzerland.
+It’s best know as the village that sits at the base of the world famous mountain, the Matterhorn (aka the mountain on the Toblerone chocolate bars).
+It is filled with many ski shops, both expensive and more affordable, a few restaurants, a lot of hotels, and of course a McDonalds.
 One of the most unique features is that there are no cars allowed.
-The village is definitely too small to fit cars and Switzerland in general is a very eco-friendly country.
-Instead they have these cute taxi-golf cart hybrids that you can take around the town!
+The village itself is too small to fit cars and Switzerland in general is a very eco-friendly country.
+Instead they have these cute taxi-golf cart hybrids or horse drawn cabs that you can take around the town!